strapi/documentation/docusaurus/docs/dev-docs/migration-guides/migration-guide-4.2.x-to-4.3.x.md

 - Upgrading the application dependencies
 - Updating the database configuration script
 - Reinitializing the application

 <PluginsCaution components={props.components} />

-## Upgrading the application dependencies to 4.3.x (x is the latest minor version of v4.3)
+## Upgrading the application dependencies to 4.3.x

 :::prerequisites
 Stop the server before starting the upgrade.
 At the time of writing this, the latest version of Strapi is v4.3.3.